SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-009 Automated Testing.md

 ## Status

-Accepted, Proposed, Deprecated or Superseded (list DR)
+Accepted

 ## Context

-Autmated testing gives developers confidence that code changes didn't break the function.
+Automated testing gives developers confidence that code changes didn't break the function.

 ## Decision

 Each API endpoint / method tested for happy path.
 This will verify a lot of the code.

 Automated testing 100% coverage?
 No. But do test complex business logic.
 This example doesn't have any.
 Would add some unit tests if it made sense.

 ## Why